manasnarula/HealthyEating/README.md

 ![](post1.png)

 It's AI, so obviously it won't be perfect, and perhaps it cannot appeal to human emotion nearly as well as another human, and especially a marketing focused person.
 Still, I think it does a pretty good job using the gain framework to produce a post which exemplifies how healthy eating could help with the "afternoon slump."
+I think it does a better job with the Loss framework which is next.

+## Loss framework IG Post: